Code-Institute-Submissions/webzone-milestone-project-three/README.md

 * A user who is not signed-in could also access the Create post page but with the implementation of the login_required decorator this is no longer possible.

-* I had a problem with my post images having the same with on the home page but the problem was simply as a result of the fact that I was mixed up with my css.
-I have rectified the mistake and now all pictures have the same with as expected on the home page.
+* I had a problem with my post images having the same width on the home page but the problem was simply as a result of the fact that I was mixed up with my css.
+I have rectified the mistake and now all pictures have the same width as expected on the home page.

 * A major problem I faced was displaying the post content on the view post page as multiple paragraphs.
 In the create post form I used ´<text-area></text-area>´ to request for the post content from a user but in the view post form I used a ´<p></p>´ tag to render the post content.
 I realised that eventhough I typed in the post content as multiple paragraphs with a lot of line breaks, the post content was been displayed as one big block of text and it was quite difficult to read.
 To solve this problem, I  decided to use ´<pre></pre>´ tag to render the post content on the view post page.
 I will learn about better ways to solve this problem in the future.